 In an effort to engage the community, the Edible Education course is also open to the public.
 Each lecture is streamed live and archived on YouTube and a limited number of tickets are available to the public for free.
 The unique hybridization of community and higher education is intended to foster communication and discussion within the community about the issues in the food system.
 Rosenzweig hopes that each person participating in the course will understand the structure of the food system and their personal role within it.
 “One of the core values of the class is that of transparency.
 We dig below the surface to understand and question the structure, rules and practices of the food industry,” says Rosenzweig.
 “I want each student to develop food-systems intelligence: how to be skeptical in a skillful way, learning to assess if a claim or label is true and complete, understanding the motivations of each actor in the food system.
 I give the students the opportunity to reflect and understand their personal values—and explore how these values can guide our choices and actions to become enlightened eaters.”

-Once students can define their values as they relate to the food system, they can begin to develop a personal plan of action for participation in the food movement.
+Once students can define their values as they relate to the food system, they can begin to develop a personal plan of action for participation in the food and agriculture movement and business side of it, it can range from simple produce farming to things like buying and selling used tractor inventory from fastline for example.
 After the course, Rosenzweig hopes his students will continue to take personal responsibility for their involvement in the food system.
 To inspire and provide potential frameworks for paths of action, he has placed a special emphasis on featuring Cal graduates on lecture panels.
 “I’ve tried to elevate this facet of the course so the students can start to formulate how their own backgrounds and educational interests might prepare them to make a difference or participate directly in the food industry,” Rosenzweig says.

 In the future, Rosenzweig hopes that the class can be expanded to reach even more people, not just our local community in Berkeley.
 “My aspiration would be to take this course and develop it into an online platform that could be adopted and shared by many other schools,” says Rosenzweig.
 If the Edible Education course is expanded in this way, it would provide teachers from across the country with access to online course materials which they could integrate it into lesson plans for their classrooms.